section-engineering-education/engineering-education/content/articles/how-to-split-a-monolithic-architecture-into-micro-frontends/index.md

 - A given team can manage a given frontend.

 ### Advantages of micro-frontends
-- **Applications are small** - In micro-frontends, a large application is split into small sections, pages, or even features.
+- **Applications are small** - In micro-frontends, an extensive application is split into small sections, pages, or even features.
 This makes the entire application small hence it would not take more storage space and memory.
 - **Independent** - Since the applications are split and developed by different teams, therefore the teams can work independently.
 In addition, if one application module is not working, it does not affect the entire application.
 - **Easy to understand** – Applications developed by a single developer are hard to understand since they tend to be huge and more complicated than the micro frontends distributed over multiple teams.
 This is because they tend to be smaller units of large applications which are more readable and easy to understand.
 - **Easy to develop and deploy** - The applications that have been distributed over a team are easy to develop as the independent team members works on their part.
 They are also deployed independently with ease compared to a huge application.
 - **Easy to test** - Large application requires a lot of unit testing before deployment, thereby increasing deployment time.
-Unlike huge applications, unit testing is done independently in the micro-frontend since each application requires fewer unit tests making deployment much faster.
+However, unlike huge applications, unit testing is done independently in the micro-frontend since each application requires fewer unit tests making deployment much faster.
-- **Less development time** - As mentioned earlier, micro-frontends require less development time compared to large applications as the separate teams work on their application independently as opposed to one team working on the application.
+**Less development time** - As mentioned earlier, micro-frontends require less development time than large applications as the separate teams work on their application independently instead of one team working on the application.
 - **Easy CI/CD** - The application can be integrated and deployed independently hence making the CI/CD easier.
 Suppose a part of the application develops a bug or an update is required.
 In that case, it is easy to fix and perform repairs on the specific part of the application without interfering with the entire application.
 - **Independent stacks and versions** - An application can have different versions of the same stack.
 This means that some teams can develop and test newer versions of the same stack in an application.
-- **No shared code** - Large applications share the code to use same functionality of some of the features.
+- **No shared code** - Large applications share the code to use the same functionality of some features.
 However, this comes at a cost in case of a bug that can entirely bring the application down.
 Also, the interdependencies between the modules can bring more problems as the application grows huge.
 This cannot happen in the micro-frontends as this architecture does not share code.

 ### Overview of our demo application
 We will start with a monolith application in our demo application and break it down into smaller micro-frontends.
 The monolith application might not be huge as we only do this for demonstration purposes.
-We will design an administrator dashboard of an application and break it down into independent applications.
+Next, we will design an administrator dashboard of an application and break it down into independent applications.

-Most administrator dashboard contains a lot of components with overly complex logic that have been built using monolithic architecture.
-It is not easy to scale and maintain such an application.
-Also, the integration of the new developers is challenging as they have to spend a lot of time learning and understanding the application.
+Most administrator dashboard contains many components with overly complex logic that has been built using monolithic architecture.
+Therefore, it is not easy to scale and maintain such an application.
+Also, the integration of the new developers is challenging as they have to spend much time learning and understanding the application.

 The solution would be to use the micro-frontends approach that splits the complex application logic into smaller micro-applications that are easy to maintain and analyze their codebases.
-In addition, the application components can be assigned to the independent development teams therefore making the development and deployment time reduce significantly.
+In addition, the application components can be assigned to the independent development teams, therefore reducing the development and deployment time.

 Our demo application development will follow the below stages:
 - Creating the workspace where all the application components will be contained.